ESL Activities

 ESL Alphabet Vocabulary Game.

-#5: Halloween Songs for Kids
+#5: Halloween Songs and Chants for Kids

 It’s certainly possible to adapt these games to a Halloween theme, so take a look at them right here: